-For our grandparents, general preparedness was a normal activity and it was part of their daily lives.
-They used to do things by themselves in order to survive and thrive and they weren’t reluctant to ask help from neighbors when things got tough.
-Nowadays, preparedness is seen as something extreme by the mainstream society and most of the people out there have no idea of what it means to be prepared.
+For our grandparents, general preparedness was a regular activity and it was part of their daily lives.
+They used to do things by themselves in order to survive and thrive.
+They weren’t reluctant to ask help from neighbors when things got tough.
+Nowadays, preparedness is seen as something extreme by the mainstream society.
+Most of the people out there have no idea of what it means to be prepared.

-I would like to start by saying that I do not consider myself and expert prepper and that I firmly believe the road ahead has still many unknowns.
-The experiences shared within the lines of this article are my own and they can provide a clear glimpse of what it means to be a prepper.
+I would like to start by saying that I do not consider myself and expert prepper.
+I firmly believe the road ahead has still many unknowns.
+The experiences shared within the lines of this article are my own.
+They can provide a clear glimpse of what it means to be a prepper.
 Some of these experiences may seem familiar to you because at some point, we’ve all been there.

 Your bug out bag is the tool that keeps you alive during a crisis scenario and the survival gear you chose should have multiple uses, without adding extra weight.
 Bigger isn’t always better and all the tools you have shouldn’t break your back on the long haul.

-Preparing on a budget is a challenge for some and not having enough money and resources is the number one excuse people give for why they don’t prepare for emergencies.
+Preparing on a budget is a challenge for some people.
+Not having enough money and resources is the number one excuse people give for why they don’t prepare for emergencies.
 Although this excuse may hold some truth to it and it’s understandable that someone struggling financially may see it useless, prepping doesn’t have to be costly.

 Where will you be when SHTF?
 There’s a big chance it will catch you in your home region and eventually, it will all be for the best.
 If you know your region before the even occurs, you have better chances of surviving it.